Updated July 24, 2024.

 3. Fasten all buttons and zippers

-The metal teeth on zippers can damage other clothes in the washing machine.
+The metal teeth on the zippers can damage other clothes in the washing machine.
 To minimize the potential of snags and tears, it’s best to zip, fasten, and button everything on your coat before washing it.

 This also helps your coat retain its shape as it tumbles around in the machine.